-The controller shall abort a User Data Out Command that writes to a zone that is in the ZSF:Full state with a status code of Zone Is Full.
+The controller shall abort a command that writes to a zone that is in the ZSF:Full state with a status code of Zone Is Full.

-The controller shall abort a User Data Out Command that writes to a zone that is in the ZSRO:Read Only state, with a status code of Zone Is Read Only.
+The controller shall abort a command that writes to a zone that is in the ZSRO:Read Only state, with a status code of Zone Is Read Only.

-The controller shall abort a User Data Out Command that writes to a zone that is in the ZSO:Offline state, with a status code of Zone Is Offline.
+The controller shall abort a command that writes to a zone that is in the ZSO:Offline state, with a status code of Zone Is Offline.